mvanniekerk/vertex-compute/README.md

 3. The complete system forms a Directed Acyclic Graph (DAG).

 One way to build systems like this is to deploy each component as a separate service in kubernetes, and communicate through kafka.
-This is a fine system, but it is complex enough that this is only feasible for larger organizations.
+This is a fine implementation, but it is complex enough that this is only feasible for larger organizations.
 The goal of Vertex Compute is to make these kinds of systems as easy to build as a traditional monolith.

 ## Vertex Compute goals and characteristics